yannbriancon/spring-hibernate-query-utils/README.md

 Each time N+1 queries are detected in a transaction, a log of level error will be sent.

-Here is an example catching the error log:
+Here is an example catching the N+1 queries detection error log:

 ```java
 @RunWith(MockitoJUnitRunner.class)